bazzofx/notes/content/Blue Team/Email Security/Investigating Phishing.md

 Now see if you can find a **DMARC** from the domain using the below.
 ```
-nslookup -type=TXT dmarc_.domain.com
+nslookup -type=TXT _dmarc.domain.com
 ```
 ![[Pasted image 20250322021347.png]]

+### Analysing Headers
-We will use the SPF, DKIM and DMARC knowledge to verify if the email came from the domain is claiming it came from, and we are not dealing with a #spoofed email.
+We will use the SPF, DKIM and DMARC knowledge to verify if the email came from the domain it is claiming to came from, and we are not dealing with a #spoofed email which would be our first ==red flag==.

 The most important part of an email is it's the HEADER This will contain a lot of information that we will use to verify the origin of the sender.